The Ultimate Guide to Google Performance Max Campaigns [2025]

 Little insight into what is going on within the campaign

-Currently, there is limited visibility into how the budget is distributed among different channels or types of visitors (prospecting vs remarketing).
+There is limited visibility into how the budget is distributed among different channels or types of visitors (prospecting vs remarketing).
 Additionally, there is little understanding of where cannibalization is occurring (see next paragraph).
 These factors create an uncertain situation for advertisers, where they may achieve great results without understanding why, or experience a sudden decline in performance without any explanation.

 Ad cannibalization

-Poor visibility on search terms and locations (as of today)
+Poor visibility on search terms

 benefits_of_performance_max_campaigns